👩🏫For Teachers

 Time Allocation Guidelines:

 Quality Over Quantity It's better to have fewer well-constructed questions than many superficial ones.
-Each question should serve a purpose in assessing specific skills.
+In practice, 10 strong questions often assess better than 20 weak ones.

 MathQuizily allows you to specify the number of questions and automatically balances difficulty levels.